fgladisch/angular-seed/README.md

 # angular-seed

-## What is this?

-A very minimalistic "Angular seed" (a template for angular projects).

-## What is included?
+This is a minimalistic AngularJS seed project, featuring:

 * [Angular](https://angularjs.org) (with routing)
 * Testing with [Karma](http://karma-runner.github.io) and [Jasmine](http://jasmine.github.io) in [PhantomJS](http://phantomjs.org)